Kids snack three to four times a week! And ice-cream is their top choice after chocolates, cookies, bread, and fruits!

 These are some of the results that a Nielsen Singapore survey commissioned by Paddle Pop found on the snacking habits of local kids.
-The survey pool comprised of 257 mothers and 237 children aged between 8 to 12 years old.
+The survey pool comprised 257 mothers and 237 children aged between 8 to 12 years old.

-While mothers feel that ice cream is a less healthy choice as snack (31%), they acknowledged that it is a fun alternative for their kids (75%).
+While mothers feel that ice cream is a less healthy choice as a snack (31%), they acknowledged that it is a fun alternative for their kids (75%).
 Also, when they offer snacks to their kids, these mothers tend to look at the nutritional information on the product packaging (48%).

-The survey also concluded that kids are most likely to snack at home AFTER school, DURING WEEKENDS and while they are IN SCHOOL during break-time (recess).
+The survey also concluded that kids are most likely to snack at home AFTER school, DURING WEEKENDS, and while they are IN SCHOOL during break-time (recess).

 The mothers in the survey (1 in 3) agree that responsible snacking encompasses the following factors:

-- replacing snacks with healthier choice
+- replacing snacks with a healthier choice

 - maintaining the right balance between taste and health